5Q: Basketball tournaments

 Dekker: And having shoot around early games, you don’t have a shoot around, so all you’re getting is just basketball.
 One, basketball game, shoot around.
 It’s like you have a real practice in the morning kind of and then game.
 So you’re just double dipping basketball when you have a late game.

-Erik: All right, giant stadium or tiny venue?
-Where do you want to play basketball?
+Erik: Where do you want to play basketball?
 Giant, enormous cavernous stadium or a tiny, tiny gym venue?

 Dekker: I like a nice, intimate, loud, claustrophobic gym.
 I think there’s something about it that’s so fun. yeah, you see it all over the world.
 The ones that are 4,000 to 8,000 seats, I think that get packed.
 Really, really fun.